By Antonio Malara

 Once there we walked all around to see what we missed during the morning, actually I don’t have clear memories about what we saw but I remember the dinner.
 Till then I didn’t eat so good in Shanghai so when we finally stopped at the Italian restaurant at the upper floor of the pavilion, I was so happy.
 We had really nice time during that dinner, I remember lots of laughs and the pasta that I ate was so good.
 That dinner is the last thing that I remember about that day at the Expo, it was a great day for me, an exhibition like I've never seen before.

-The third day I had a special appointment with my friend Luciano.
-We deal to spend the morning together, visiting some stores he knew and looking some places without the confusion of other people around us.
+The third day I planned to spend the morning with one guy of the group, visiting some stores he knew and looking some places without the confusion of other people around us.
 From People Square we walked all Nanjing Road without hurry, stopping for pics or when we saw something interesting.
 When we arrived at the Bund we took a tiny street to reach the design store.
 This was really cool, mainly they had pieces made by original Chinese ceramic.
 We spent lots of time there looking for the pieces that we wanted to put on our wishlist.
 Before to leave we went to the bathroom, well this was the coolest thing I ever saw.
 All the components were all designed by some freak person I think.
 I liked because it didn’t look like a bathroom.
 It had all the typical elements like the sink and the toilet, but they were handmade components that did not look anything like the typical ones.
 (Even for this is better to see my pics).

-That night I deal with my friend Luciano to back to the Bund, see the Pudong skyline at night and then back to the club which was at the top floor of the Bund 18 building.
+That night I returned with my friend to the Bund to see the Pudong skyline at night and then to the club which was at the top floor of the Bund 18 building.
 When we arrived we’ve been a little disappointed because we didn’t know they take off the skyscrapers lights at some point so we couldn’t have the best view.
 We had a walk and then we went for a drink at the club.
-I think that was the hardest day we had but at the end we could enjoy Shanghai at night from one of its best club.
+I think that was the hardest day we had but at the end we enjoyed Shanghai at night from one of its best club.

 I have to mention the beauty of our hotel, I remember we spent lots of time with the group in the various spaces, there were lots of living rooms when we used to meet, exchange opinion talking about our experience there, following each other suggestions and sometimes also watching pictures that one guy of the group had already downloaded on his computer (It wasn’t yet the time for smartphones pics, most of people used the point and shoot cameras so it wasn’t cool watching pics on those tiny screens).